Isabel (TV series): Synopsis

-This series is a biography about Isabella, Queen of Castile.
-The first season chronicles the period between 1461 and 1474: from the end of her childhood to her marriage with Ferdinand of Aragon and her difficult arrival to the Crown.
+This series is a biography about Isabel, Queen of Castile.
+The first season chronicles the period between 1461 and 1474: from the end of her childhood to her marriage with Fernando of Aragon and her difficult arrival to the Crown.

 The second season chronicles the period between 1474 and 1492: from her crowning to the conquest of Granada and the beginning of the journey of Christopher Columbus.

-The third series covers the marriages of Joanna and Philip and Juan and Margaret, the subsequent deaths of Isabella's children Juan and Isabel as well as the latter's son Miguel along with the marriages of Catherine of Aragon and Maria of Aragon.
+The third season covers the marriages of Juana with Philip and Juan with Margarita, the subsequent deaths of Isabella's children Juan and Isabel as well as the latter's son Miguel along with the marriages of Maria and Catalina.